Rebecca is a retired special education teacher. She earned a master's degree at Armstrong Atlantic State University in Savannah, GA.

 How to Preserve Blueberries for Winter

 There are some simple ways to “put up” blueberries for winter.
 Canning is a bit costly and very time-consuming.
 Canning requires glass jars with lids and rings.
-The jars have to be sterilized and the canned fruit needs to be brought to a certain temperature for the jars to seal.
+The jars must be sterilized, and the canned fruit must be brought to a certain temperature for the jars to seal.

 Take out a few berries later on or use the whole bag in a recipe.
 Thanksgiving and Christmas will be the time to try all the blueberry and crisp recipes.
 The payoff?
 Save time and money shopping for holiday food.
 Not to mention they will be delicious!